Durga Shakti Nagpal: Career

 Nagpal began her career in the Punjab cadre of the IAS.
 She joined the Mohali district administration in June 2011, and served there for fourteen months.
 As a trainee IAS officer in Punjab, she exposed a land scam in Mohali.

-In August 2012, she moved to the Uttar Pradesh (UP) cadre as the Sub-Divisional Magistrate (SDM) of Sadar, Noida, after marrying Abhishek Singh.
-She was later appointed as the SDM in Gautam Budh Nagar.
+In August 2012, she moved to the Uttar Pradesh (UP) cadre as the Sub-Divisional Magistrate (SDM) of Noida, after marrying Abhishek Singh.
+She was later appointed as the Joint Magistrate in Gautam Budh Nagar.
 She came into public notice after acting against the "sand mafia" in Greater Noida, Uttar Pradesh by forming special investigation teams to stop the illegal sand-mining in the Yamuna and Hindon river banks.
 Under her leadership, the administration confiscated 24 dumper trucks and 300 trolleys used in illegal operations, and arrested 15 people who were fined ₹20 million.